AIBC

 Annual Fees for Broadly Experienced Applicants

 Broadly experienced applicants are required to pay annual fees.
-Fees are determined annually by the AIBC Council and provided in Bulletin 1: Fees, Fines and Charges (PDF).
+Fees are determined annually by the AIBC Board and provided in Schedule B: Fees (PDF).

 Broadly Experienced Foreign Architect (BEFA) Program